-Since late October Ferrari has been
+Since late October Ferrari has been running an exhibition

 at its official museum in Maranello, Italy dedicated to the late Sergio Pininfarina